100 Notable alumni of

 -

 Sylvain Gaudreault is a Canadian politician and teacher.
 He was the Member of National Assembly of Quebec for the riding of Jonquière in the city of Saguenay from 2007 to 2022.
-He represents the Parti Québécois.
+He represented the Parti Québécois.
 On May 6, 2016, the party caucus chose him as interim leader following the resignation of PQ leader Pierre Karl Péladeau.

 -